There are over 600,000 interest-only homeowner mortgages in the UK and many people explore different ways to repay them.

 Lifetime mortgages afford you the choice to make repayments, and where you can service the interest charged, effectively creating an interest-only mortgage.

-Option 1 - Roll-up Lifetime Mortgage
+Option 1 - Voluntary Payment Lifetime Mortgage

-With a Roll-up Lifetime Mortgage, you make no monthly payments and the interest rolls-up in the background.
+If you make no monthly payments and the interest rolls-up in the background.
 The interest is added to the original loan, and the total is repaid from your estate once you pass away or move into long term care.

-Voluntary Payment Lifetime Mortgages are very similar to Roll-up Lifetime Mortgages.
 However, you also have the option to make voluntary ad-hoc payments as and when you wish without incurring any penalty charges (within pre-agreed limits).

 Typically you will be allowed up to 10% of the initial loan every 12 months, without incurring any early repayment charges (ERC's).
 However, some plans allow 12%, and another up to 40% repayment without any additional fees.